koosie0507/p2t-project/README.md

-# p2t-project
+# p2t-project: from perceptron to transformer

-p2t: From perceptron to transformer
+This is the repository for implementing and understanding fundamental machine learning concepts.